 When you live by your values and ignore the crap others spew, you’ll lead a much happier life.

 Yes, this is a thing.
 We can and do sabotage our own best efforts.
 We get in our own way.
-We all know one form of self-sabotage or another — comfort eating, procrastination, self-medication with alcohol — and may have even been plagued by one or the other.
+We all know one form of self-sabotage or another — comfort eating, procrastination, numbing out with alcohol — and may have even been plagued by one or more.

 Every day we program our brains for bad behaviour.
 How?
-Saying things like, “I’m not pretty,” or “Sweets are my downfall,” or “I’m a terrible writer”.
+By saying things like, “I’m not pretty,” “Sweets are my downfall,” or “I’m a terrible writer, entrepreneur, VP of Sales”.

 You’re programming your brain to believe you’re inadequate, that you have no willpower, or that you’re an imposter and can’t learn.
 It goes back to focusing on the wrong thing.
-When you focus on NOT doing something, like not being stressed, or not messing up a writing piece, all your brain hears is I want more stress, I’m inadequate, please give me more of that.
+When you focus on NOT doing something, like not being stressed or not messing up something at work, all your brain hears is I want more stress.
+I’m inadequate.
+Please give me more of that.

 These thoughts and affirmations provide motivation for your brain to create new habits and behaviours.